Disentangling Geometric Deformation Spaces in Generative Latent Shape Models: Discussion

 For future work, we expect research on \textit{localized} spectral geometry \citep{neumann2014compressed,melzi2018localized}, LBO modifications \citep{choukroun2018hamiltonian,andreux2014anisotropic}, and \textit{ex}trinsic spectral shape \citep{liu2017dirac,ye2018unified,wang2017steklov} to be potentially useful.
 Furthermore, our formulation is readily applicable to other 3D shape modalities (e.g., tetrahderal meshes or implicit fields), as the only elements of our architecture that would require alteration are the AE encoders ($E_r$ and $E_x$) and decoder ($D$), provided one has a way to estimate the LBOS.
 Our VAE model is also agnostic to the neural architecture of the AE.
 Hence, our approach could be used in conjunction with other methods for factorizing deformations.
 Lastly, our method can also be utilized for applications in computer vision.
 For instance, it can be used for controllable shape generation or manipulation, for regularizing visual inference (e.g., by acting as a prior on expected deformation types), or for pose-aware shape retrieval.

-In general, we hope that our model can serve as an interpretable unsupervised prior for understanding shape deformations.
+In general, we hope that our model can serve as an interpretable unsupervised prior for understanding shape deformations. \\